Woman killed in Quakertown hotel fire

 QUAKERTOWN, Pa.
 (WPVI) --Action News has confirmed a woman in her 80s has died as a result of a fire at a hotel in Quakertown.

-Officials say the blaze broke out at 8:50 a.m.
+Officials say the blaze broke out after 8:30 a.m.
 Thursday in a ground floor room at the Bush House Hotel in the 200 block of West Broad Street.

-Smoke was coming from a rear section of the building.
-Several firefighters were attacking the fire from outside.
+Video recorded by Action News viewer Edward Harrar showed thick smoke pouring from the 3-story structure.

+"It started about 8:30 or quarter to 9," said Rick Gragg, who was staying at the hotel.
+"I saw smoke come up to my room and said something was wrong.
+I went down to another room to get a lady out....
+One room was on fire."

+Officials say preliminary indications are the fire may have been sparked by a faulty electrical line.

-Action News is told 100 people were in the hotel at the time the fire started.
-Damage from the fire has displaced about 50 of them.
+Action News is told the building has about 160 rooms and 100 people were in the facility at the time the fire started.
+Damage from the fire has displaced about nine of them.

+As fire investigators work to figure out what caused the incident, those displaced are being assisted by the Red Cross.

+The Bush House Hotel functions as both a hotel and a boarding house, with both rooms and apartments for rent.

 ------